-However, some other very small-scale fisheries have been precluded from fishing and/or harvesting even de minimis amounts because they are not caught incidental to another CPS species (i.e., within allowances) or the fish are not sold as live bait.
+However, some other very small-scale fisheries targeting Pacific sardine have been precluded from fishing and/or harvesting even minor amounts because they are not caught incidental to another CPS species (i.e., within allowances) or the fish are not sold as live bait.
 These small-scale fisheries sell sardine as specialty dead bait to recreational and commercial fisheries, or for human consumption to restaurants and the public.

-The CPSMT proposed amending the CPS FMP, possibly via a regulatory amendment, to provide the Council an opportunity to alleviate the negative impacts to these operations from a directed sardine closure, as well as potential closures of other CPS fisheries in the future.
+In November 2016, the Council approved a range of alternatives and selected a preliminary preferred alternative for small-scale fisheries to alleviate the negative impacts to these operations from a directed sardine closure, as well as potential closures of other CPS finfish fisheries in the future.